 We estimate the effect of this increased expenditure in lower priced SMC outlets on the 20 food categories we considered above and an overall food price index.
-We consider three indices in Table 6.1: (1) Continuous update: a continuously updated, value index where aggregates food expenditure shares across outlets from the current month are used to construct a share weighted average price for each food category.
+We consider three indices in Table 6.1: (1) Continuous update: a continuously updated, Divisia-style, price index where aggregates food expenditure shares across outlets from the current month are used to construct a share weighted average price for each food category.
 Note that since we have scanner data we can update both the food expenditure shares (quantity data) and the price data each month.
 This continuous updating allows us to control for both outlet substitution bias, a first order bias in the CPI, and substitution bias, a second order bias in the CPI.
 (2) BLS Constant Weights: we keep the expenditure shares constant over the 48 months.
 We use current prices each month, but we take a weighted average using the expenditure weights as of January 1998.
 Thus, both outlet substitution bias and price substitution bias are present in the calculated index.
-This index is probably closest to the current BLS approach, although the BLS uses geometric means while we use arithmetic means.
 (3) BLS with updated yearly expenditure weights: In January of each year we rotate stores and link the prices to the preceding December.
-We are assuming here that the BLS TPOPS procedure leads to a correctly reweighted sample each year, but that price linking removes the lower price effect of the shift by consumers to increasing expenditures at SMCs (4) Biennial Update: We now update the expenditure weights across stores based on the previous December.
+We are assuming here that the BLS TPOPS procedure leads to a correctly reweighted sample each year, but that price linking removes the lower price effect of the shift by consumers to increasing expenditures at SMCs (4) Biennial Update which is closest to the current BLS procedure.
+We now update the expenditure weights across stores based on the previous December.
 We continue to use the BLS linking procedure.
 Thus, we continue to have outlet substitution bias but we have reduced price substitution bias because of the yearly updates.
+While we cannot tell exactly which method BLS used, we believe method (4) is the closest to current BLS procedures.